 Preparing in High School | Majoring in Marine Biology | Courses for Transfer Students | Changing Careers | Scholarships | Marine Mammals at UW | SCUBA Opportunities | Pre-Vet Students | Mailed Information | Meeting with an Advisor | Marine Biology Tours

-We encourage high school students interested in majoring in marine biology at UW to complete high school pre-calculus and calculus, as well as at least one unit each of biology, physical science, and chemistry in combination with the UW core admissions requirements.
+We encourage high school students interested in marine biology at UW to complete high school pre-calculus and calculus, as well as at least one unit each of biology, physical science, and chemistry in combination with the UW College Academic Distribution Requirements.
 Students are also encouraged to do volunteer work or internships in the field.
 In addition, high school students should seek out opportunities to do as much writing as possible.
 Students entering the sciences usually don’t realize how important writing is both to college success and their future careers in science.

 The faculty and scientists studying marine biology at UW work in various departments across campus, rather than in a single “marine biology” department.
 Because of this, marine biology courses are offered through different departments.
 Students interested in marine biology generally declare Oceanography, Aquatic & Fishery Sciences, or Biology as their majors.
-They then select courses to match their interest in marine biology and pursue opportunities to research with faculty who study topics in marine biology, as well as participate in marine biology experiential learning opportunities through internships, study at Friday Harbor Labs, and other experiences.
+They then select courses to match their interest in marine biology and pursue opportunities to do research with faculty who study topics in marine biology.
+Many students interested in marine biology will also spend a quarter studying at our marine field station, Friday Harbor Laboratories.

-Students who would like to major in marine biology are encouraged to add the marine biology minor at any time during their degrees.
-The minor requires courses from the three aforementioned majors, with the goal of helping marine biology students approach research problems through a multi-perspective lens.
+Students who would like to major in marine biology are encouraged to add the marine biology minor at any time during their university experience.
+The minor can even be added during your first quarter on campus!
+The minor requires courses Biology, Oceanography, and Aquatic & Fishery Sciences courses, with the goal of helping marine biology students approach research problems through a multi-perspective lens.
 The marine biology minor can also act as a gateway for helping students select courses and connect with research and experiential learning opportunities with a marine biology focus.

 To facilitate a smooth entry into the UW, transfer students should complete the suggested courses outlined on the transfer planning worksheets for one of the three majors related to marine biology: